mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 - Create a folder, `sections`, adjacent to the main page.
 - Create markdown file for each page.
-- Add `splitPage: true` to the frontMatter.
+- Add `splitPage: true` to the frontmatter.
-- Add `order` to designate the order the page appears.
+- Add `order: # number` to designate the order of pages - this is necessary in generating the headings.
+You will need to make sure this is the same order as the imported partial files in the main page.

 {{ <CodeSnippet code={`${SubOne}`} highlighter={() => highlightHtml} filename="src/pages/guides/split-pages/sections/intro.md" />}}